Skip to content

 What makes copper deficiency?

-Copper deficiency leads to anemia, hypercholesterolemia, increased susceptibility to infections and ataxia, among other things.
+Copper deficiency results in anemia, hypercholesterolemia, increased susceptibility to infections and ataxia, among other symptoms.
 However, a deficiency is very unlikely.

 Which vegetables contain a lot of copper?

-Vegetables with a high copper content are kale, garlic, potatoes, ginger root and artichokes.
+Vegetables high in cuper include kale, garlic, potatoes, ginger root and artichokes.

-From the nuts and seeds food category, sesame, almonds, hazelnuts, cashew and sunflower seeds are particularly known for their high copper content.
+From the food category nuts and seeds, especially sesame, almonds, hazelnuts, cashews and sunflower seeds are known for a high copper content.

 What happens when there is too much copper in the body?

 Copper has a low toxicity and rarely leads to acute poisoning.
-However, it can lead to liver damage or digestive tract disorders in risk groups.
+However, liver damage or disturbances of the digestive tract may occur in risk groups.

 Is copper good for the skin?